wp-plugins/shortcode-reference/readme.txt

 This plugin will provide a list and details about available shortcodes in your current installment.
 And all when you need it most.

-When you're actually editing your content.
+When you are actually editing your content.

 == Description ==